 You aren’t alone, many people find themselves in the place that you continually find yourself in, and it is a very painful place.
 There is a reason that there are hundreds of thousands of stories and songs

 written about unrequited love, because IT HURTS.
-All people have a need for emotional closeness, and it can be really hurtful when you discover that the person that you had romantic intentions for was only needing emotional intimacy, but nothing romantic.
+All people have a need for emotional closeness.
+It is really hurtful to discover that the person that you had romantic intentions for only needed emotional intimacy, but nothing romantic.

 It really is ok to make your intentions for someone known early on.
-It is often viewed as taboo to be upfront and direct, (Even though there is absolutely nothing wrong with it) but it can save you a large amount of heart ache in the end.
+While many people view directness as taboo, (Even though there is absolutely nothing wrong with it) it can save you a large amount of heart ache in the end.

 It is also important to make sure that your interactions are being equally reciprocated.
 If you are always the one to call, always the one to come over, you always text first, then you need to evaluate

 what you are doing.
 It is ok to back off, and give them a chance to reach out first.
 Give them a chance to miss you.
-This can give you (as well as them) a clearer picture of their feelings, as well as can helpyou avoid getting too attached to someone who doesn’t feel the same way.
+This can give you (as well as them) a clearer picture of their feelings.
+This can also help you avoid getting too attached to someone who doesn’t feel the same way.